Welcome to Property Tax Tips

 .
 For a permanent link to this article, or to bookmark it for further reading, click here.

 You may also listen to this article by using the following controls.

 If you receive a notice from the tax assessor informing you of his determination of the fair market value of your home and you think it’s too high, you can appeal his valuation.
-If it is determined that your tax value is too high, you may receive a reduction in Wisconsin property taxes owed.
+You can discuss your valuation with the tax assessor during May and June of each year.
+If you don’t get satisfaction at this level, you can take your appeal to the county commissioners or city councilmen during July.
+If it is determined that your tax value is too high, you may receive a reduction in Tennessee property taxes owed.